biosustain/potion/README.md

 # Long-term goals

-Potion is written in a way that makes it very cacheable and it is planned to eventually include an automatic and thorough caching solution with Potion.
+Potion is written in a way that makes it very cachable and it is planned to eventually include an automatic and thorough caching solution with Potion.
 The optional permissions system adds some complexity to the caching, but it's a problem that can be solved.

 Long-term aims of the framework also include support for message-driven communication with the client using WebSocket and `asyncio`.
-Web applications today are push not pull and any modern API should support subscriptions.
+Web applications today are push not pull, and any modern API should support subscriptions.
 (If you need push notification today, you can already roll your own solution using Potion's signaling system).

 ## Python client